Old Orchard Campground

 In an effort to keep the public and our employees safe, the Park will be

-observing ALL social distancing guidelines and restrictions currently in effect.
+observing ANY social distancing guidelines and restrictions in effect.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, age, disability, religion, sex, familial status, sexual orientation, and reprisal.
 (Not all prohibited bases apply to all programs).To file a complaint of discrimination, write to: USDA, Assistant Secretary for Civil Rights, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue, S.W., Stop 9410, Washington, DC 20250-9410.
 Or call toll-free at (866) 632-9992 (English) or (800) 877-8339 (TDD) or (866) 377-8642 (English Federal-relay) or (800) 845-6136 (Spanish Federal-relay).
 USDA is an equal opportunity provider and employer.